axiom-data-science/ciofs-drifter-sims/ciofs_drifter_sims/report3/methods.md

 (page:drifter_description)=
 # Overview of Drifter Simulations

-Particle simulations are run to match each available drifter dataset: `drifters_ecofoci` and `drifters_uaf`.
+Particle simulations are run to match each available drifter dataset.

 ## Simulation Setup